Skip to content

 So how do we improve this?

 In clear-cut cases such as those with focal neurology, the emphasis is on getting an urgent CT Brain in ED.
-But in those cases where there is some uncertainty with no abnormalities on examination, we may have time to consider onward referral or discussion with a specialist team or we might arrange an MRI brain as an urgent outpatient scan.
+However, in those cases with some uncertainty and no abnormalities on examination, we may have time to consider onward referral or discussion with a specialist team, or we might arrange an MRI brain as an urgent outpatient scan.
 We don’t have to ‘rush’ into performing CTs on these children just because we can.
-In some cases, it is okay to ‘do nothing’ and see how things go.
-We can advise a check-up with an optician and ensure good safety net advice – so that if things do change or get worse their parents know to come back.
+Sometimes, it is okay to ‘do nothing’ and see how things go.
+We can advise a check-up with an optician and ensure reasonable safety net advice – so that if things do change or worsen, their parents know to return.

 Take home messages

-• Importance of taking a detailed history covering red flags & perform a full neurological examination in children presenting to ED with headaches.
+Importance of taking a detailed history covering red flags and perform a complete neurological examination in children presenting to ED with headaches.

-• Importance of being aware of red flags in paediatric headache – but use these to help guide your management and not to overrule your clinical assessment.
+It is essential to be aware of red flags in paediatric headaches, but use these to help guide your management and not overrule your clinical assessment.
 SNOOPY IS WET is a helpful mnemonic.

 References